HilltribeG/PoE2_DPS_Calc/README.md

-Run the AHK v1 script and press Ctrl+c on an item to briefly display a tooltip with the info.
+Run the AHK v1 script and press Ctrl+C on an item to briefly display a tooltip with the info.
 Works on both Chat links and items you own.

 ATM it doesn't do Chaos DPS for the Chaos DPS bow.